 1/2 tsp salt

-Add garlic and stir until fragrant
+- Saute Garlic: Add garlic and saute until fragrant.

-Set the Instant Pot to “Manual” for 35 minutes, ensure the toggle is pushed all the way toward “Sealing”
+- Begin Pressure Cooking: Set the Instant Pot to “Manual” for 35 minutes, ensure the toggle is pushed all the way toward “Sealing”

 *Once the cooking time has ended, release the pressure by pushing the toggle toward “Venting” with a long handled spoon or other device to keep your hands away from the steam that will escape at high velocity.